Wolkabout/WolkConnect-Cpp/README.md

 **Keep Alive Mechanism:**

-WolkAbout C++ Connector by default uses Keep Alive mechanism to notify Wolkabout IoT Platform that device is still connected.
+WolkAbout C++ Connector by default uses Keep Alive mechanism to notify WolkAbout IoT Platform that device is still connected.
-Keep alive message is sent to Wolkabout IoT Platform every 10 minutes.
+Keep alive message is sent to WolkAbout IoT Platform every 10 minutes.

 To reduce network usage Keep Alive mechanism can be disabled in following manner: